Background Knowledge Probe

 The general learning outcome objectives of this book are to help readers:

-- Develop a clear hands-on working understanding of the physical and software layers of computers and networks.
+- Develop a clear hands-on working understanding of the hardware and software layers of computers and networks.
 As learners journey through the units of this book, they will hopefully develop a growing comfort and competency: working with the basic nuts and bolts of computers and networks; appropriately integrating components to serve as tools for computational and information processing; and performing basic troubleshooting.

 - Develop a critical approach to artifacts.
 Social systems are constructs of economy, politics, matters of race, class, and gender, social institutions, and other cultural dynamics.
 Design, diffusion, and implementation of technical innovations both reflect and shape these social systems.
 Critically examining social + technical information systems from multiple individual and societal perspectives opens up consideration of idealized expectations vs. actual positive and negative impacts within specific user communities.